intelsdi-x/snap/README.md

 * [tribe](docs/TRIBE.md)

 ### Examples
 There are interesting examples of using snap in every plugin repository.
-For the full list of plugins, review the [plugin catalog](https://github.com/intelsdi-x/snap/blob/master/docs/PLUGIN_CATALOG.md):
+For the full list of plugins, review the [plugin catalog](docs/PLUGIN_CATALOG.md).
+There is an [Examples](examples/README.md) package that demonstrates snap configurations and usages.

-* [configs](examples/configs/) is a basic example of the configuration file that powers your plugins
-* [tasks](examples/tasks/) has JSON-encoded execution requests for snap plugins

 ### Roadmap
 We have a few known features we want to take on from here while we remain open for feedback after public release.
 They are: